 Glycogen is a large polymer of glucose molecules and is an efficient form for storage.
-Storing glycogen instead of the individual glucose molecules allows more storage without substantial modification of the cell’s osmotic pressure.3)Since osmotic pressure depends on the number of molecules in solvent.
+Storing glycogen instead of the individual glucose molecules allows more storage without substantial modification of the cell’s osmotic pressure.2Since osmotic pressure depends on the number of molecules in a solvent.
 See the discussion of osmosis and related possible danger for cells in the section on water.
 All the body’s cells can store small amounts of glycogen, but the champions are the liver (5-8% of its weight) and the muscles (1-3%).

 Digestion of proteins